TAILOR-UoB/collaboration-exchange-fund/README.md

 ## For A Truly Vibrant Network Of Excellence

-Deadlines any year: 15th March – 15th July – 15th November
+Deadlines any year: 15th January – 15th May – 15th September

 ## Boosting Connections Between TAILOR Members